 Dr. Emily von Scheven has seen that worry on the faces of her young patients and their parents – and she’s working to do something about it.

-As a pediatric rheumatologist and director of the Pediatric Rheumatology Program at the University of California San Francisco Benioff Children’s Hospital, she treats patients who suffer from diseases such as lupus and juvenile rheumatoid arthritis.
+As a pediatric rheumatologist and director of the Pediatric Rheumatology Division at the University of California San Francisco Benioff Children’s Hospital, she treats patients who suffer from diseases such as lupus and juvenile idiopathic arthritis.
 She is hopeful, but also – impatient for progress.

 While it’s essential for pediatric lupus patients to follow their treatment regimen, all medications have potential side-effects.
-And daily, lifelong doses of potent medications can take their toll on young and growing bodies – to the point of stunting skeletal growth or causing osteoporosis (reduced bone density).
+And daily, lifelong exposure to potent medications can take their toll on young and growing bodies – to the point of stunting skeletal growth or causing osteoporosis (reduced bone density).

 Dr. Von Scheven examining a patient at UCSF Benioff Children’s Hospital

 To help minimize secondary complications in children, she says, doctors can closely monitor the use of medications that are known to be hard on bones, such glucocorticoids or prednisone.
 And prescribing medications traditionally used to treat osteoporosis in adults could also help children build up bone or prevent bone loss.

 Vitamin D is important to maintaining bone health, too.
 But because lupus patients are advised to minimize their sun exposure, children with lupus often have lower levels of vitamin D compared to healthy children of the same age.
 Dr. von Scheven recommends that children maintain adequate levels of vitamin D and calcium through fortified dairy products or supplementation, and that they also stay physically active.
 Physical activity puts positive stress on the skeleton, helping to accelerate mineral deposits in the bone.

 DEXA scans are commonly used to monitor bone density in older people, and have been adapted for use in children.
 But it’s tricky, Dr. von Scheven explains.